WilliamAboucaya/phd-theses-france/README.md

 ## Contact

-For questions, feedback, or contributions, please [send an issue to the GitHub repository]().
+For questions, feedback, or contributions, please [send an issue](../../issues).